Business & Integration IT Consultant

 Recently, the purple team concept has become more popular in team exercises.
 This is a way of thinking in which red and blue teams are perceived and treated as symbiotic.
 It’s not red teams versus blue teams, but rather one big team focused on one main goal: improving safety.
 The key to becoming a purple team lies in the communication between individuals and their teams.

-Pen testers simulate attacks by motivated adversaries.
+Penetration testers (abbreviated as pen testers) simulate attacks by motivated adversaries.
 To do this, they usually follow a plan that includes the following steps:

 The first phase includes: